march 2-12 | 2019

 Day Six—March 7, 2019—San Cristobal de las Casas

 Visit the huge outdoor community market, which caters almost exclusively to locals, is the heartbeat of the Chiapas highlands.
 Visit a weaver's cooperative adjacent to the Santo Domingo Temple.
 Enjoy the stunning vistas of San Cristobal after a gentle hike up to the Temple of the Virgin of Guadalupe church.
 Visit the village of San Juan Chamula with its famous Maya church and meet local practitioners.
-Meals: Breakfast, Lunch
+Meals: Breakfast, Dinner

 Day Seven—March 8, 2019—¡Hasta Luego!

 Enjoy an early-morning boat ride through the massive Sumidero Canyon.
 The waters of the Grijalva River will sweep us through the dense deciduous forest.
 Discuss the impact of ecotourism, the predominant economic driver on the area, with local leaders and conservationists.
 Reflect on our time spent together and the new friends we have made!
 Catch our flights back to the U.S. and destinations homeward.
 Meals: Breakfast

 Since 2014, the National Peace Corps Association has been proud to partner with Water Charity on the Sierra Madre Water Program in Chiapas and across the border into Guatemala.
 The program seeks to provide safe water and sanitation to hundreds of villages throughout these rural regions.

 This three-day extension program offers the unique opportunity for travelers to visit these villages, meet with locals and their fellow RPCVs, and witness firsthand the good work that are being done in the area.

 Travelers on the extension program will continue on towards Comitan.
 Explore the city or head to the nearby Parque Nacional Lagunas de Montebello and sit by the beautiful multihued lakes.
 Meals: Breakfast, Lunch